Search

 Fuselage: The length of the fuselage affects the nervousness of your foil, this will free up the foil in pitch.
 A shorter fuselage will make the foil more responsive, maneuverable and unstable.
 A longer fuselage allows for great stability.
 It is also possible to find a fuselage with a mast/fuselage junction that is set back to allow for more efficient pumping.

-The stabilizer: As the name suggests, the goal is to stabilize the foil, so a big stabilizer will make your foil more “docile” and a little more lively.
+The stabilizer: As its name suggests, the goal is to stabilize the foil, so a big stabilizer will make your foil more “docile” and a little more lively.
+A smaller stabilizer will decrease drag and increase the speed of your foil.

 Carbon or Aluminium foil: Both work very well, it’s a matter of budget.
 An aluminum foil will be cheaper and stronger to impacts.
 A carbon foil will be faster and more manoeuvrable thanks to its reduced rope and thickness, but it will be more expensive.

-An example of an ideal foil for downwind riding at SROKA is the 1190 SHA Lift with a 90 cm mast and a standard fuselage.
+An example of an ideal foil for downwinding at SROKA is the UHA 1260 cm2 front wing with an 80 cm mast and a standard fuselage.

 The choice of paddle